Video From Seattle Shows Man Driving Car Into Crowd Of Protesters, Shooting Man Who Tried To Disarm Him

 Video from a protest in Seattle showed a car speeding through a large group of demonstrators before the driver appeared to shoot a protester who tried to disarm him.

 The incident took place during Sunday evening’s protest in downtown Seattle, where thousands gathered to call for justice for George Floyd and an end to systemic racism.
-As SeattlePI.com reported, a man drove a car into a large group of protesters at 11th Avenue and Pine Street in the city before getting out and brandishing a gun, then running through the crowd of people.
+As SeattlePI.com reported, a man drove a car into a large group of protesters at the intersection of 11th Avenue and Pine Street before getting out and brandishing a gun.
+He then ran through the crowd of people.

-As the report noted, the man shot a protester who had tried to take the gun away.
-The Seattle Fire Department later tweeted that the victim, believed to be 27 years old, was taken to nearby Harborview Medical Center.
+As the report noted, the man shot a protester who tried to take his gun away.
+The Seattle Fire Department later tweeted that the victim was taken to nearby Harborview Medical Center.

-Video of the Seattle protest shooting captured viral attention, with many at the scene sharing video including one who showed medics walking the shooting victim away from the scene while tending to his wounded arm.
+Video of the Seattle protest shooting captured viral attention, with many at the scene sharing video.
+This included one video that showed medics walking the shooting victim away from the scene while tending to his wounded arm.
 As he walked, the man explained that he was trying to protect protesters when he ran to the driver’s side window of the car and punched the driver in the face.

 Story unclear at the moment but young man shot on 11th and Pine.
 Daniel, 26, wanted to tell his story.
 With the help of other medics I got a tourniquet on his arm.
 Street medics were on the spot with gauze and pressure.
 He walked off the scene. pic.twitter.com/g9Ism58YkF